cycneuramus/agoreuein/.github/README.md

 > "The first casualty, when war comes, is truth."

 This is a Python script that periodically tries to send a message, pre-defined by you, to a random Russian phone number over Telegram.
 I wrote this as a proof-of-concept for trying to break the barrier of Russian state propaganda concerning the invasion of Ukraine.
-The inspiration – as well as the phone number API – comes from https://1920.in, developed by [squad303](https://github.com/squad303/squad303app).
+The inspiration comes from https://1920.in, developed by [squad303](https://github.com/squad303/squad303app).

 Note that not all selected phone numbers will be associated with a Telegram account.
 As such, error messages are to be expected.